 8. How can you change your information and what are your rights?

-Contact us at firstname.lastname@example.org if you’d like to change or update your personal information.
+Contact us at email@example.com if you’d like to change or update other personal information.

 You have a number of rights under data protection legislation:

-In accordance with the provisions of the General Data Protection Regulation, you have a right to erasure (“to be forgotten” i.e. to have your personal data deleted from our database), or transferred to another organisation (“data portability”).
+- In accordance with the provisions of the General Data Protection Regulation, you have a right to erase (“to be forgotten” i.e. to have your personal data deleted from our database), or transferred to another organization (“data portability”).

-You are entitled to file a complaint about how RA treats your data.
-To do so, you may directly contact: GDPR protection, Vlaamse kaai 65 bus 301, 2000 Antwerpen, België. firstname.lastname@example.org
+- You are entitled to file a complaint about how RA treats your data.
+To do so, you may directly contact: GDPR protection, Vlaamse kaai 65 bus 301, 2000 Antwerpen, België.

 9. When do we update this notice?

 We change this Privacy Notice when we need to.
 If we make any significant changes in the way we treat your personal information we’ll make this clear on our website or by contacting you directly.

 Last updated on March 25th, 2022

 All rights on this document belong to Residents Abroad.
 Any reproduction, without written consent, is strictly forbidden.